malaga-guru-logo-main-scaled-3malaga-guru-logo-main-scaled-3Official Malaga Guru logomalaga-guru-logo-main-scaled-3

 For the older ones, Muelle Uno marina in Malaga Port is a popular destination on Halloween night itself, with a photocall for costumed visitors.

-The Botanical Gardens also like to get in on it every Halloween and organise a series of themed nights which include themed family treasure hunts.
+The Botanical Gardens also like to get in on it every Halloween and organise a series of themed nights, which include themed family treasure hunts.

 La Noche en Negro in Soho

 This is in aid of the increasingly popular La Noche en Negro (generally held on the weekend closest to Halloween).
-Again, there are costume contests, face painting, children’s games and a trick-or-treat route.

 Is “trick or treating” popular in Malaga?